Cherokee Place Names, Part 4

 In our North Georgia mountains grows a little plant of the lily family known commonly as the yellow mandarin; botanists call it Disporum lanuginosum, and it reminds one of a very downy Solomon’s seal.
 I think its red berries are likely to be poisonous.
 There is an ancient Cherokee story about a couple of green frogs who got into a fight using the flimsy stalks of the plant as weapons, so the old-time Cherokee called the plant “wa-lo-si u-nu-li-sdi” which means “frogs use it to fight with.”
 Near a big patch of these plants was the Indian town “Wa-lo-si-u-ni-li-sdi-yi” (“Place where the frogs-fight-with-it plants grow”).
 The name of the town, as often happened, became the name of the creek, but, untranslated, it proved too much of a mouthful for English speakers.
 To keep things simple, they just translated it as Fightingtown, choosing to ignore most of the story.
 And that was that.

 But, the same frog appears again in the name of another old Cherokee town, “Wa-lo-si-yi,” “Frog Place,” which became Frogtown in English.
 There’s a beautiful little Frogtown Valley up near Neels Gap, and not too far to the south, down in Lumpkin County [GA], Frogtown Creek flows into the Chestatee River.
+Up in the Smokies, Mt.
+LeConte is still known as its ancient name, Walasiyi, by some people.

 Another plant was known to the Cherokee as “ga-tv-la-ti.”
 It was a rather important plant, with fibers finer and stronger than flax, which could be spun and woven into cloth or carrying bags or fishing lines and more.
 Textiles made of it have been found in 3000-year-old mounds in Ohio and elsewhere.
 It had many medicinal uses, including as a contraceptive that may have actually worked and–after the white man brought the disease among them–a reputed cure for syphilis.
 To treat the latter, one chewed the fresh roots and swallowed only the juice.
 Now we know, too, that the plant does indeed have some potent effects on the heart and circulatory system.
 Botanists call it Apocynum cannabinum.